Seattle Public Schools

 Read more about this gift

-Scholarship Recipients
+2024 Scholarship Award Recipients

-Scholarship Awardees
+2024 Scholarship Awardees

-Scholarship Awardee Declaration Form
+Scholarship Awardee Disbursement Form

-Students who have been awarded a scholarship from the Seattle Schools Scholarship fund should fill out the Declaration Form to have their scholarship award sent to their college, university, or technical school.
+Students who have been awarded a scholarship from the Seattle Schools Scholarship fund should fill out the Disbursement Form to have their scholarship award sent to their college, university, or technical school.
 Once the form is received, and the student’s award has been confirmed, the scholarship award will be sent directly to the student’s school to fund tuition and related expenses.

 Eligibility Requirements